 What if you push people to drink after they say no?
 Or tease people who don’t drink?
 Or center your activities on alcohol?
 Your teen will learn that drinking is the way to fit in and have fun.
 Also, if you drink and drive, your teen will learn that it's OK to take that risk.

 The best way to prevent your teen from engaging in risky behaviors is to model healthy choices.
 If someone in your family has a problem with alcohol, don’t try to hide it from your teen.
-Teens know when there is a problem, and they may feel responsible for the alcoholic's drinking.
+Teens know when there is a problem, and they may feel responsible for the alcoholic's drinking or feel like it’s their job to stop it.
 Services like Al-Anon and Alateen can help.

 Share your own experiences